On the justification of Koiter's model for generalised membrane shells of the "first kind'' confined in a half-space: Rigorous asymptotic analysis for a family of linearly elastic generalised membranes of the first kind

-The proof is identical to the proof of part~(vi) of Theorem~5.6-1 of~\cite{Ciarlet2000} and is, for this reason, omitted.

-(viii) \emph{The following convergences, that are so far only known to be weak, are actually strong:}
+(viii) \emph{The following convergences, so far only known to be weak, are actually strong:}

-Consider the restriction of the linearised strain tensor to the space $\bm{V}(\omega)$, that we still denote and define by:
+Consider the restriction of the linearised strain tensor to the space $\bm{V}(\omega)$, still denoted and defined by:

-Combining the linearity and continuity of one such operator with the fact that the assumption that the semi-norm $|\cdot|_\omega^M$ is actually a norm over $\bm{V}(\omega)$ (since the generalised membrane shell under consideration is of the first kind), allows us to apply Theorem~3.1-1 in~\cite{PGCLNFAA}, so as to infer that there exists a unique linear and continuous extension that we denote and define by:
+Combining the linearity and continuity of such an operator with the assumption that the semi-norm $|\cdot|_\omega^M$ is actually a norm over $\bm{V}(\omega)$ (since the linearly elastic generalised membrane shell under consideration is of the first kind), allows us to apply Theorem~3.1-1 in~\cite{Ciarlet2025}, so as to infer that there exists a unique linear and continuous extension that we denote by:

-Let us recall that the following convergences were established in part~(i) and~(v), respectively:
+Recall that the following convergences were established in part~(ii) and~(v), respectively:

-The linearity and continuity of $\gamma_{\alpha\beta}^{\sharp}$ together with the uniqueness of the weak limit (cf., e.g., \cite{Brez11}), allow us to infer that:
+The linearity and continuity of $\gamma_{\alpha\beta}^{\sharp}$, together with the uniqueness of the weak limit (cf., e.g., \cite{Brez11}), allow us to infer that: